danielbenedik/CodeKata/README.md

 # CodeKata
-Each folder is a solution to the problem.
+Each folder is a solution to a problem.